-A solo female traveler’s daring hitchhiking trip across Southern Africa takes an intriguing and delicious turn when she is invited to help hunt a local delicacy.
+A solo female traveler’s hitchhiking trip across Southern Africa takes an intriguing turn when she is invited to hunt a local delicacy.
 This story was chosen as a runner-up for our “Unexpected Adventures” travel writing competition.

 The five-thousand kilometers of hitch-hiking across Southern Africa I had done had landed me at a ramshackle highway gas station along the coast of the Western Cape.
 Transport trucks blasted past, their windy trails hot like a hair dryer, as I walked to the adjacent convenience store.
 I had three days to get back to Cape Town before my next river trip began.

 I rested my back against a hot concrete wall, eating a mango with my diving knife.
 White clouds danced along the bright blue sky.
 My deep tan almost clashed with my yellow skirt, fashioned out of an old tablecloth stained with tomato sauce that wouldn’t come out.
 My sun-bleached hair verged on dreadlocks.
 I was barefoot.

 A woman, as round as she was tall, eyed me as she ambled from the gas pumps to the convenience store.
 She fanned herself with the latest issue of Huis Genoot, that magazine loved by so many Afrikaans women.
 Her hair, blonde like mine, stuck to her neck in sweaty curls.
 I said good morning as she passed.
 She looked at my hair, at my feet, at my knife-impaled mango.

 “What is you doing?
 And where are your shoes?”